mendix/docs/content/releasenotes/developer-portal/index.md

 #### Improvements

-* The ***App Templates*** page is further optimised for a better experience.
+* We optimized the **App Templates** page for a better experience.
+We also improved the search function on this page.
-* Template creation now has better performance and error handeling.
+* Building your app now has better performance and error handling.
-* Small UI improvements.
-* Search function has been improved.

 ### February 23rd, 2021